-The disqualification of retired Dr. Frank Meza, who set a record time for his age group in the L.A.
-Marathon, sent shock waves through the running community.
+LOS ANGELES -- The disqualification of a 70-year-old runner who set a record time for his age group in the Los Angeles Marathon is now sending shock waves through the running community.

-Meza finished the marathon with an official time of 2:53:10.
+Retired Dr. Frank Meza finished the marathon with an official time of 2:53:10 - setting a record for his age group.
 The next person behind him in the group finished with a time of 4:10:07.

 The performance was astonishing - so much that marathon investigator Derek Murphy took a closer look.
 He says he found video that shows Meza leaving the course.